Gear Care & Repair

 The fog droplets are looking for things to attach themselves to.
 Dirt specks and body oils make the perfect attachment points.
 That said, it is very important that you clean the lens before doing anything.
 Moisture droplets cannot easily attach themselves to a clean lens.
 With a clean lens the moisture sheets down and collects at the bottom instead of fogging.

 STEP 1: Clean your swim goggles often.
-For tempered glass lenses, we recommend Sea Buff dive mask cleaner.
-For all other lenses, use a non-abrasive cleaner (vinegar and water work great).
+Use a non-abrasive cleaner (vinegar and water work great).
 Do NOT use your fingers to clean your lens.
 They will leave behind additional residues and body oils.

 STEP 2: Rinse the lens in hot water.

-STEP 3: Apply an anti-fog spray to the inside lens surface.
+STEP 3: Apply Anti-Fog Spray to the inside lens surface.
 Spray it on the lens, ensuring you give the lens a nice even coating.
 Feel free to move the lens around to ensure an even application.

 STEP 4: Rinse the solution from the lens with water.